zzzeek/sqla_tutorial/presentation/index.rst

 * Never "hide" the database or its concepts - developers must know / continue to think in SQL...
 * Instead....provide automation and DRY
-* Allow expression of DB/SQL tasks using declarative patterns
+* Favor declarative and compositional patterns over flags and switches whenever possible
+* Stay true to SQL

 SQLAlchemy Overview